Bachman's warbler

-Bachman's warbler (Vermivora bachmanii) is a likely extinct passerine migratory bird.
+Bachman's warbler (Vermivora bachmanii) is a possibly extinct passerine migratory bird.
 This warbler was a migrant, breeding in swampy blackberry and cane thickets of the Southeastern and Midwestern United States and wintering in Cuba.
 There are some reports of the bird from the twenty-first century, but none are widely accepted.
-Some authorities accept a sighting in Louisiana, in August 1988 as confirmed, but the last uncontroversial sightings date to the 1960s.
+Some authorities accept a Louisiana sighting in August 1988 as confirmed, but the last uncontroversial sightings date to the 1960s.

 Taxonomy

 This bird was first recorded in 1832 by the Reverend John Bachman, who found the species near Charleston, South Carolina, and presented study skins and descriptions to his friend and collaborator, John James Audubon.
 Audubon never saw the bird alive but named it in honor of Bachman in 1833.
+An alternate common name of the species used by some 19th-century authors, paralleling similar names given to other species once placed in the genus Helinaia, is Bachman's swamp warbler.

 The blue-winged and rapidly declining golden-winged warblers, also members of the genus Vermivora, are thought to be this warbler's closest relatives.
 There are no known subspecies.